esa-tu-darmstadt/tapasco/README.md

     You need to do this every time you use TPC (or put it into your `~/.bashrc`).
 2. Build TPC: `sbt compile` (this may take a while, `sbt` needs to fetch all dependencies etc. once).
-2. Create the necessary jar files with 'sbt assembly'.
+2. Create the necessary jar files with `sbt assembly`.
 4. Run TPC unit tests: `sbt test`
+5.  _Optional_: Generate sample configuration file: `tapasco -n config.json`
+    TaPaSCo should exit immediately and `config.json` will include a full configuration that can be read with `--configFile`, including one example for each kind of job.

-When the tests complete successfully, TPC is ready to use.
+When everything completed successfully, TaPaSCo is ready to use!
 Read on in [Getting Started](GETTINGSTARTED.md).